-James self-referred to us from seeing our minibus parked up and came into our drop in session.
-He served 23 years in the Cold Stream Guards, completing a number of tours including Bosnia, Northern Ireland and Iraq.
+James self-referred to us after seeing our minibus parked up in the HQ car park and popped into our Veterans 'Drop in'.
+He served Twenty Three Years in the Cold Stream Guards, completing a number of tours including Bosnia, Northern Ireland and Iraq.

-His initial assessment involved discussing and identifying what type of work he wanted to do and any what support was needed from us to achieve his goals.
+His initial assessment involved discussing and identifying what type of work he wanted to do and what kind of support he needed from us to achieve his goals.

 James started volunteering with Forward Assist and this helped reduce social isolation, increase self esteem and add structure to his week.